Aung San Suu Kyi's NLD party wins dozens of early seats; hundreds more results to come

 Music played as they waved flags bearing the NLD’s golden peacock emblem; many wore T-shirts emblazoned with pictures of Suu Kyi.

 “We believe we can win,” Ayea Nyeian Thu, a doctor, told CNN at the rally.
 “We don’t want to see a military government any longer.”

 NLD supporters had been waiting a long time for a democratic vote, she said.
 “We want to celebrate.”

 The landmark election is seen as a test of the powerful Myanmar military’s willingness to let the country continue along a path toward full democracy, after decades of military-dominated rule.

-Thein Sein has promised that the outcome of Sunday’s vote will be respected, but the system is already configured strongly in favor of the military, which gets to appoint a quarter of all lawmakers in the two houses of parliament.
+The ruling party of Thein Sein has promised the outcome of the vote will be respected, but the system is configured strongly in favor of the military, which gets to appoint a quarter of all lawmakers in the two houses of parliament.